+Alternatively, when service provisioning response message contains the list of EES along with the EES Satellite ID, then the EEC can determine EES based on the UE serving Satellite ID and EES Satellite ID.

 NOTE 7: If the service provisioning request fails, the EEC can resend the service provisioning request again, taking into account the received failure cause.